stappersg/vBook/src/reference/vSL/transaction.md

 }
 ```

-If this script is not present in a subdomain, configuration from the root `config.vsl` script is used instead.
+If this script is not present in a subdomain, configuration from the root `config.vsl` file is used instead.